-The Career Development Office (CDO) at UCI Law hosts a modern, individualized approach to career counseling.
-Mirroring UCI Law's commitment to experiential learning, the CDO's mission is to support and empower our students as they learn to navigate the legal market for the first time.
+The Career Development Office (CDO) at UC Irvine Law hosts a modern, individualized approach to career counseling.
+Mirroring UC Irvine Law's commitment to experiential learning, the CDO's mission is to support and empower our students as they learn to navigate the legal market for the first time, UC Irvine Law is No. 20 in the nation for its stellar "Career Rating" (TaxProf Blog's analysis of Princeton Review's Best Law Schools of 2024).

-Through the CDO, UCI Law students:
+Through the CDO, UC Irvine Law students:

-Learn the basics of the legal job search.

-Work individually with an attorney advisor to craft their personalized career path.
-Participate in on- and offcampus interviews, panels and networking receptions with employers.
+- Learn the basics of the legal job search. - Work individually with an attorney advisor to craft their personalized career path. - Participate in on- and offcampus interviews, panels and networking receptions with employers.

-The following are just a few examples of the many employers who have worked with UCI Law students:
+The following are just a few examples of the many employers who have hired UC Irvine Law students: